 In fact, most Chiropractors Get the Timing of Their Sale or Transition dead wrong!

 Of course, it’s very challenging to time things perfectly if you are attempting to answer the question “How do I sell my chiropractic practice?” by using external factors such as interest rates, market conditions and other outside areas that may influence the value of your practice.
-(Although, as discussed in a previous post, there are several really good reasons why selling your chiropractic practice in 2021 can be great timing!).

 Here many chiropractors are attempt to use external forces like people do in real estate or stocks.
 While the concept of “buy low, sell high” may work well for stocks, it is extremely challenging to reproduce in a chiropractic setting because there are multiple variables at play.
 Similarly, when you have a “hot” real estate market in your town, that may increase the interest of the general population living in your area, but your sale is not going to be to the “general market” – in 98% of the cases, you are selling to a chiropractor.
 So timing your practice sale along with the real estate trends can be tough too.